Jasonpaps/to-do-repository/README.md

 The Todo API is a Node.js application built with Express and MongoDB.
 It provides a platform for managing todos and generating smart schedules based on todo attributes and dependencies.
 The application supports WebSocket for real-time updates and uses Swagger for API documentation.

+## Smart-schedule logic

+Smart-scheduling considers all todo tasks that are currently incomplete.
+The order of the tasks is depending

+- **Deadline**: Tasks that have earlier deadlines, are prioritised
+- **Importance**: Each task has a grade of importance.
+More important tasks are prioritised.
+- **Estimated Time**: Finally, tasks that take less time are prioritised.

+The metrics are considered in the following order: **Deadline** > **Importance** > **Estimated Time**.
+Additionally, if a task has dependencies but is first in the order, then its dependencies are prioritized first.

 ## Features

 - **CRUD Operations for Todos**: Create, read, update, and delete todo items.